unytics/bigfunctions/README.md

 BigFunctions gives you **BigQuery superpowers** and **saves you from reinventing the wheel** with:

 1. 👉 a **framework** that helps you build a governed **catalog of powerful BigQuery functions** for your company.
-2. 👉 a **catalog of public functions** that you can call directly (without install) or redeploy in your own catalog.
+2. 👉 a **public catalog of open functions** that you can call directly (without install) or redeploy in your own catalog.